THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 the twelve tribe names engraved on them in birth order (Ex.
 28:9-12; 39:6-7),

 with six names on one stone and six names on the other.
-These epaulettes, or
+These shoulder stones

-shoulder stones were of sardonyx (Heb.
+were of sardonyx (Heb.
 SHÒHAM), the jewel stone of Judah.
+This confirms our

-tribal name stones carried on the High Priest’s shoulders signify Messiah
+The tribal name-stones carried on the High Priest’s shoulders signify Messiah

 bearing the peoples’ burdens, (burdens are put on shoulders).
 Authority rests